Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Location: Netherlands

-Circularise has developed a technology called Smart Questioning, which allows companies to share only validated answers to specific questions, without revealing the raw data behind those responses.
+Circularise has developed a technology called Smart Questioning, which allows companies to share only validated answers to specific questions, without revealing the raw data behind those answers.

 Practical example:

-- An automotive component manufacturer can prove that its supplier uses plastic with >30% recycled content, without disclosing the supplier name or polymer details.
+- An automotive component manufacturer can prove that its supplier uses plastic with >30% recycled content, without revealing the supplier's name or polymer details.

-- This is achieved using cryptographic proofs that guarantee that the response is authentic, without the need to display sensitive data.
+- This is achieved using cryptographic proofs that guarantee the response is authentic, without needing to show confidential data.

 Result: